Camélia Jordana: Philanthropy

 On 27 November 2015, Jordana participated together with Nolwenn Leroy and Yael Naim at the national memorial day for the victims of the November 2015 Paris attacks singing the song “Quand on n'a que l'amour” by Jacques Brel.

 In June 2024, Jordana signed a petition addressed to French President Emmanuel Macron demanding France to officially recognize the State of Palestine.

-Controversies

-As a presentation of her new double album, Facile x fragile, she told L'Obs that "white men" are, in the collective unconscious, responsible for all the evils of the earth.
-The International League against Racism and Anti-Semitism denounces this declaration, which it considers "unconscious".

 Discography

 Jordana at the 2014 Cannes Film Festival.